google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-progressive-web-app-architectures.md

 A full code example is shown later in the  [Using `sw-precache` to Create the App Shell](#swprecache) section.

-More usage information is available in the  [Tutorial](https://github.com/GoogleChrome/sw-precache) on Github.
+More usage information is available in the  [app-shell](https://github.com/GoogleChrome/sw-precache/tree/master/app-shell-demo) demo on Github.

 ##### Additional Caching Solutions with `sw-toolbox`